progenetix/cancercelllines-web/docs/user-guide/index.md

 - End - end of sequence variation of 1-based genomic positions
 - Minimum/Maximum variant length - for queries with pre-defined variant lengths
 - Reference/Alternate Base(s) - enter reference and altered nucleotide bases
-- IDs/Names - this field can be used to query cell lines by their IDs or to search for results of different PubMed IDs.
+- Cell Line IDs/Names - this field can be used to query cell lines by their IDs.
 Cellosaurus IDs or cell line names (Cellosaurus nomenclature) are accepted as input for cell lines.
 - Cancer Classification(s) - use NCIT or ICDO disease codes to search for cell lines of the diagnostic code.
 - Genotypic Sex - search for male or female cell line samples.
 - Filtering options - additional filters to limit the number of search result, define filter logic and include child terms.